Benjent/albums-to-buy/README.md

 * Vaudou Game - Vaudo Game

 ## Pour plus tard
-* Alestorm - No Grave Nut The Sea
+* Alestorm - No Grave But The Sea
 * Animals As Leaders - Weightless
 * Animals As Leaders - The Joy Of Motion
 * Beardfish - The Sane Day